Looking for ways to reduce waste and help keep more junk out of landfills? Here are a few great ideas.

-Watch for Choose to Reuse coupon books, which are usually available from August 1 through October 31 each year.
-The books are produced by Hennepin County, and they support local retailers that rent, repair, resell, consign and exchange used goods.
+Watch for Hennepin County's Choose to Reuse coupon books, which are usually available from Aug.
+1 through Oct.
+31 each year.
+The books support local retailers that rent, repair, resell, consign and exchange used goods.
 You can find great deals on quality products while helping to protect the environment.

 When the coupon books are available, you can pick them up at participating retail locations, Hennepin County Service Centers, Hennepin County libraries and at these city building locations:

 For more information, visit Hennepin County’s Choose to Reuse Program or call 612.348.3777.

 If you don't use phone books anymore, you can opt out of phone book delivery by going to the Yellow Pages opt-out site.